sund/auto-gitlab-backup/README.md

 gitlab_rails['backup_keep_time'] = 604800
 ```

-If you use the CI server, enable Ci Backup expiration
+If you use the CI server, enable CI Backup expiration

 ```
 ## Backup settings